 This website helps me share a few things I’ve created.

 “Carvin… masterfully brings to life a South in dramatic transition…[T]houghtful, sensitive… Philosophically challenging…” — Kirkus Reviews.

-- A Piece of the Pie: The Story of Customer Service at Publix — a book I wrote about the formula for award-winning customer service offered by a truly remarkable company I used to work for, Publix Super Markets.
+A non-fiction book about the formula for award-winning customer service offered by a truly remarkable company, Publix Super Markets.
 173 pages.
 ISBN 978-0-9768183-7-3.

-- Cage Stories – Episodes from my life story (not yet complete, I’m happy to say!) from 1950 through 2000.
+Episodes from a life story (mine) from 1950 through 2000.